Beating Breast Cancer

 Recovery After Stroke podcast moving you through life’s transit lounge and helping you go from where you are to where you’d rather be.

-This episode of Recovery After Stroke Podcast is brought to you by recoveryafterstroke.com.
+This episode of the Recovery After Stroke Podcast is brought to you by recoveryafterstroke.com.
 Are you looking to get your health back on track?
 Do you struggle with a lack of energy?
 Are you recovering from a major health scare?
 You know that improvement in my health came after I hit rock bottom in 2012 when at the age of 37, a blood vessel burst in my brain causing a blood clot the size of a tensing coin, which became the size of a golf ball six weeks later, after a second blade, the result of which caused me to forget my name.

 I’d be able to recognize my wife lose my ability to remember simple things and put me out of work for more than nine months. researching how to recover my health, I discovered that what was causing the symptoms, apart from the blood clot that remained in my head until surgery in 2014 was inflammation in the brain.